FadhilPM/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a command summary and provides a link to the online help page.

 ![help message](images/helpMessage.png)